Rajarajeswari Dental College and Hospital

 Rajarajeswari Dental College and Hospital or RRDCH as commonly known, is a dental college in India.
-Affiliated to Rajiv Gandhi University of Health Sciences, Bangalore (A member of Association of Commonwealth Universities, UK); this institution has various accreditations including that of HLAT International, International Accreditation Organization, National Assessment and Accreditation Council and is also awarded ISO 9001:2008 by BSICS and is recognized by DCI (Dental Council of India).
+Affiliated to Rajiv Gandhi University of Health Sciences, Bangalore; this institution has various accreditations including that of HLAT International, International Accreditation Organization, National Assessment and Accreditation Council and is also awarded ISO 9001:2008 by BSICS and is recognised by Dental Council of India.

 History

-In 2014, Royal College of Physicians and Surgeons of Glasgow, UK selected RRDCH as the center in India for part 1 and part 2 of MFDS.
+In 2014, the Royal College of Physicians and Surgeons of Glasgow, selected RRDCH as the centre in India for part 1 and part 2 of MFDS.
 In 2015, RRDCH installed its own CBCT imaging unit.